Doctor Strange in the Multiverse of Madness: Plot

-Strange, Chavez, and Palmer enter the space between universes to find the Book of Vishanti, which is the antithesis of the Darkhold, but Maximoff appears and destroys it.
-She then takes over Chavez's mind, using her powers to send the others to an incursion-destroyed universe.
-Strange defeats the destroyed universe's Strange, who has been corrupted by his universe's Darkhold, and uses it to dreamwalk into the body of his deceased counterpart on Earth-616.
-With Wong's help, Strange saves Chavez from Maximoff as she tries to take Chavez's powers and encourages Chavez to use her abilities.
-She transports Maximoff to Earth-838, where she sees Billy and Tommy recoil from her in fear while crying for their real mother.
-Realizing the error of her ways, Maximoff relents and uses her powers to bring down Mount Wundagore, simultaneously destroying all copies of the Darkhold throughout the multiverse and apparently sacrificing herself in the process.
+Strange, Chavez, and Palmer enter the space between universes to find the Book of Vishanti, which is the antithesis of the Darkhold, but Wanda appears and destroys it.
+She then takes over Chavez's mind and uses her powers to send Strange and Palmer to an incursion-destroyed universe.
+Strange defeats the destroyed universe's Strange, who has been corrupted by his Darkhold, and then uses that Darkhold to dreamwalk into the body of his deceased counterpart on Earth-616.
+With Wong's help, Strange saves Chavez from Wanda and encourages Chavez to use her abilities.
+Chavez transports Wanda to Earth-838, where she sees Billy and Tommy fearfully recoiling from her while crying for their real mother.
+Realizing her errors, Wanda relents and uses her powers to bring down Mount Wundagore, simultaneously destroying all copies of the Darkhold throughout the multiverse and sacrificing herself in the process.
 Chavez returns Strange and Palmer to their respective universes.

-Sometime later, Kamar-Taj is under repair and the surviving sorcerers, joined by Chavez, continue training.
+Some time later, Kamar-Taj is under repair and the surviving sorcerers, joined by Chavez, continue training.
 Strange develops a third eye as a result of using the Darkhold and dreamwalking into a corpse.
-In a mid-credits scene, Strange is approached by a sorceress who warns him that his actions have triggered an incursion that he must help fix.
+In a mid-credits scene, Strange is approached by a sorceress who warns that his actions have triggered an incursion that he must help repair.
 Strange follows her into the Dark Dimension.